LatentChem: From Textual CoT to Latent Thinking in Chemical Reasoning: LatentChem: A Latent Reasoning Interface

 \subsection{Latent Thinking with Active Perceptual Refinement}

-The core of LatentChem is the continuous latent thinking loop, which transforms the generation process into a dual-pathway system of thought generation and active perceptual updating.
-At each reasoning step $t$, the LLM produces a high-dimensional hidden state $\mathbf{z}_t$.
+The core of LatentChem is the continuous latent thinking loop, which transforms the generation process into a dual-pathway system of thought generation and active perceptual updating. \camera{Operationally, latent thinking denotes recurrent generation of continuous hidden states that are fed back into the model without textual decoding; one latent step denotes one such recurrent update; and continuous reasoning denotes intermediate computation in latent space rather than through discrete text tokens.} At each reasoning step $t$, the LLM produces a high-dimensional hidden state $\mathbf{z}_t$.
 Instead of decoding this state into a text token, the model treats it as a ``thought vector'' that drives two parallel processes.

 On the perceptual pathway, the raw state $\mathbf{z}_t$ is appended to the history $\mathbf{Z}_{1:t}$ to trigger the ChemUpdater.
 The model actively refreshes its molecular representation via: